 - B. Response Protocols These are identified in the district-wide school safety plan, along with definitions of ICS roles and responsibilities.
-The multi-hazard emergency response guides address specific procedures and protocols for responding to bomb threat, intruders, hostage takings and kidnapping including:

-- Identification of decision-makers.

-- Notification of administrators/agencies All district administrators, principals, their secretaries and building custodians have a confidential emergency reference card.
+The multi-hazard emergency response guides address specific procedures and protocols for responding to bomb threat, intruders, hostage takings and kidnapping including: - Identification of decision-makers. - Notification of administrators/agencies All district administrators, principals, their secretaries and building custodians have a confidential emergency reference card.
 This card specifically outlines which agency and which administrator(s) need to be contacted under which emergency circumstances.
-This document is updated on an annual basis and designed to be kept near the phones at work and at home if needed during "off" hours.

-- Plans to safeguard students and staff.

-- System for student release (reunification)

-- Procedures to provide the Capital District Transportation Authority, if necessary.

-- Debriefing procedures.

-- C. Communications Protocols - The district has established policies and procedures to contact parents, legal guardians or persons in parental relation to the students in the event of a violent incident or an early dismissal.
-In the Watervliet City School District, the following communication methods will be taken: - For small-scale incidents, schools may activate their Crisis Team and will refer their crisis intervention plan.
+This document is updated on an annual basis and designed to be kept near the phones at work and at home if needed during "off" hours. - Plans to safeguard students and staff. - System for student release (reunification) - Procedures to provide the Capital District Transportation Authority, if necessary. - Debriefing procedures. - C. Communications Protocols - The district has established policies and procedures to contact parents, legal guardians or persons in parental relation to the students in the event of a violent incident or an early dismissal.
+This would include contacting parents, guardians or persons in parental relation to an individual student of the district in the event of an implied or direct threat of violence by such student against themselves. - D. In the Watervliet City School District, the following communication methods will be taken: - For small-scale incidents, schools may activate their Crisis Team and will refer their crisis intervention plan.
 Depending on the incident, school personnel may directly call the parents/legal guardians of all students directly impacted.
 All other parents/legal guardians will receive an informational notification via the district website or One Call Now system.
 Meetings may be scheduled in a timely manner for further discussion if necessary. - For any major incident, the building-level safety team will be activated.
 The district will be working with the media (TV, radio, newspaper), website, social media and the One Call Now system to relay pertinent school related information (i.e. how and where parents can be reunited with children, etc.).
 Community meetings and/or press conferences may be scheduled in a timely manner to discuss the particulars of the incidents and the district's response.